 TGba Editor: Change the paragraph below of this subclause as follows (#CID 1168):

-The Frame Body field is a variable-length field that contains information specific to individual WUR frame types.
-The Frame Body field is not present when the Length Present subfield of the Frame Control field is 0 (i.e., within ML WUR frames) and is present when the Length Present subfield of the Frame Control field is 1 (i.e., within VL WUR frames).TGba Editor: Change the paragraph below of this subclause as follows (#CID 291, 385, 1166):
+The Frame Body field is a variable-length field that contains information specific to individual WUR frame types (see 9.10.3 (Format of individual WUR frame types).
+The Frame Body field is not present when the Length Present subfield of the Frame Control field is 0 (i.e., within ML WUR frames) and is present when the Length Present subfield of the Frame Control field is 1 (i.e., within VL WUR frames).(#1168)

+TGba Editor: Change the paragraph below of this subclause as follows (#CID 291, 385, 1166):

-The length of the Frame Body field is in units of octets and is equal to 2 x (L + 1), where L is the value of the Length subfield in the Frame Control field.
-The minimum length and the maximum length of the Frame Body field are 2 octets and 16 octets, respectively.
+The length of the Frame Body field is in units of octets and is equal to 2 × (L + 1), where L is the value of the Length/Misc subfield in the Frame Control field.
+The minimum length of the Frame Body field is 2 octets and the maximum length of the Frame Body field are 2 octets and 16 octets.(#291, 385, 1166)

 Frame Check Sequence (FCS) field